-A few remarks on expectations and culture.
+A few remarks on our culture.
 The term “too big to fail” has been used to justify bailouts for large corporations.
-We propose an alternative mantra, which is, “too big to succeed”.
-When working at a large corporation, responsibilities can be obfuscated or diminished by the fact that many staff are only small cogs in a +50,000 cog machine.
-High levels of bureaucracy, minuscule project ownership, and constant meddling from business agents all make innovation very difficult.
+We propose an alternative mantra: “too big to succeed”.
+At a large corporation, responsibilities are often obfuscated or diminished by the fact that most staff are small cogs in a machine consisting of +50,000 cogs.
+High levels of bureaucracy, minuscule project ownership, and constant meddling from business agents make innovation very difficult.

-The second contrarian mantra we are inventing is, “too small to fail”.
-While the paths that smaller companies take may be unconventional, we are also not allowed to fail, as no one is there to bail us out.
-Consequently, our expectations are at least comparable if not higher than that of many well-known tech companies, as inefficiencies cannot be sustained.
+The second contrarian mantra we propose is, “too small to fail”.
+While the paths that smaller companies take may be unconventional, they are also (1) more able to learn quickly through rapid experimentation, unfettered by excessive internal regulations, and (2) highly motivated to work cleverly and succeed, as no one is there to bail them out and inefficiencies cannot be sustained.
+Consequently, based on interviews to date we have found that our standards are at least comparable if not higher than that of most blue chip tech companies.

-For these reasons, QED imposes an extremely light amount of bureaucracy.
+For these reasons, we impose an extremely light amount of bureaucracy.
 There is no matrix organizational structure.
-We do not focus on careerism and politicking, and encourage focusing only on the mission and delivering excellent work for our clientele by any means necessary.
+We do not focus on careerism and politicking, and encourage focusing only on the mission and delivering excellent work for clientele, by any means necessary.
 Regardless of one’s age or position in life, we ask that our staff make serious commitments if they choose to work with us, which will be reciprocated by equal devotion to the cause from others.

-In closing, we seek people eager for a challenge in taking on greater levels of responsibility, are truly passionate about their craft as not just something they do for work but also for fun, and are genuinely interested in the application verticals that we are working in.
+In closing, we seek people eager for a challenge in taking on greater levels of responsibility, who are truly passionate about their craft as not just something they do for work but also for fun, and are genuinely interested in the humanitarian verticals that we work.
 If this sounds like you, we would really like to learn more about you.